scottfr/SystemsBook/The Process of Modeling/Process of Modeling.md

 Pattern-oriented modeling focuses on identifying key patterns in the system to be modeled.
 For example, we may observe a boom-and-bust pattern in our hamster population that is triggered by unusually warm weather.
 When we develop our model, we formulate relationships and equations that will replicate this boom-and-bust pattern in the simulation.

 Developed to help guide the creation of agent-based models, pattern-oriented modeling is very similar in concept to reference modes and system archetypes.
-Rather than building models around expected dynamic trajectories however, pattern-oriented modeling builds models to recreate patterns.
-Sometimes a pattern may be the same as a reference mode, but especially when dealing with agent based modeling you may not be able to define a pattern in terms of the dynamic trajectory of a reference mode.
+Rather than building models around expected dynamic trajectories, however, pattern-oriented modeling builds models to recreate patterns.
+Sometimes a pattern may be the same as a reference mode.
+Especially when dealing with agent based modeling you may not be able to define a pattern in terms of the dynamic trajectory of a reference mode.
 For a good overview of pattern-oriented modeling, see @Grimm:2005ei.

 ~ Exercise

-What patterns might you see in the how cities are located?
+What patterns might you see in how cities are located?

 ~ End Exercise